-The Hidden Collections Initiative for Pennsylvania Small Archival Repositories (HCI-PSAR) is a project of the Historical Society of Pennsylvania funded by the Andrew W. Mellon Foundation.
-Its goal is to make better known and more accessible the largely hidden archival collections of the many small, primarily volunteer-run historical organizations in the Philadelphia region, such as local historical societies, historic sites, and small museums with archival collections.
-Together with the History Affiliates program, HCI-PSAR is part of HSP’s overall efforts to support small to mid-sized history and heritage organizations in the five-county Philadelphia area.
+The Hidden Collections Initiative for Pennsylvania Small Archival Repositories (HCI-PSAR) was a project of the Historical Society of Pennsylvania funded by the Andrew W. Mellon Foundation.
+Its goal was to make better known and more accessible the largely hidden collections at small archival repositories in the five-county Philadelphia region.
+These included volunteer-run historical institutions, museums, fraternal and ethnic organizations, community groups, churches, clubs, and other non-profit organizations with important archival collections.

-Project staff identify all small archival repositories in the region, survey and assess their archival collections, and create summary finding aids to these collections.
-The finding aids are made publicly accessible in an online searchable database developed by the Philadelphia Area Consortium of Special Collections Libraries (PACSCL).
-In this single online location researchers can search collections held at a wide range of Philadelphia-area archival repositories, from the smallest all-volunteer organizations to the largest professional institutions.
+Project staff identified small archival repositories in the Philadelphia area, surveyed and assessed their archival collections, and created summary finding aids to these collections.
+The finding aids were made publicly accessible in an online database developed by the Philadelphia Area Consortium of Special Collections Libraries (PACSCL).
+Within this single online resource, researchers may search collections held at a wide range of Philadelphia-area archival repositories, from the smallest all-volunteer organizations to the largest professional institutions.

-Project staff also serve as a resource for area small repositories, providing them with information on their collections as well as advice on issues of archival management and collections stewardship.
+Project staff also served as a resource for local small repositories, offering training programs, advice, and assistance with issues of archival management and collections stewardship.

 HCI-PSAR was a multi-phase project that began in 2011.
 During Phases I and II (July 2011 to October 2014), project staff visited 130 small repositories in the five-county Philadelphia region and surveyed and assessed over 1,100 individual archival collections totaling more than 12,000 linear feet of materials.